Anthem to buy Cigna, creating biggest U.S. health insurer

 Morgan Stanley is Cigna's financial adviser and Cravath, Swaine & Moore LLP its legal adviser.

-(Additional reporting by Caroline Humer and Kylie Gumpert in New York and Diane Bartz in Washington)
+(Additional reporting by Caroline Humer and Kylie Gumpert in New York and Diane Bartz in Washington; Editing by Alan Crosby and Richard Chang)